sqizzer/PythonCourseProjects/README.md

 # Python
-Small projects created to learn python and to finish data analysis course
+Small projects from Python for Data Science and Machine Learning Bootcamp by Jose Portilla.